telerik/fiddler-everywhere-docs/migration.md

     ![Migrate subscription link on Telerik](./images/migrate/fe-updated-migration-006.png)

 1. Add one or more payment methods by entering credit card details.
-Note that a charge of 1 USD will be used for verification payment (the amount will be returned immediatly).
+Note that a charge of 1 USD will be used for verification payment (the amount will be returned immediately).
+The method populates your payment list, from which you can select one for recurring payments.

     ![Migrate subscription link on Telerik](./images/migrate/fe-updated-migration-008.png)

-1. Select your prefered payment method to use for your subscription renewals.
+1. Select your prefered payment method (from the list of added payment methods) to use for your subscription renewals and recurring payments.

     ![Migrate subscription link on Telerik](./images/migrate/fe-updated-migration-011.png)